luapower/website/www/md/building.md

 The current luapower stack is built this way and it's the only supported way to build it.

+Note that the above setup contains EGLIBC 2.11 so it's not guaranteed that _anything_ you compile on it will be compatible down to GLIBC 2.7.
+It just so happens that the _current_ luapower libraries don't use any symbols that have a newer implementation on that version of glibc.
+In the future, we might have to bump up the backwards-compatibility claim up to GLIBC 2.11.
+Compiling on Ubuntu 8.04 might solve the issue but the newest gcc that can run on that system might be too old for us.
+Having fun yet?
+Keep reading.

 Note that shipping libstdc++ (and its dependency libgcc) with your app on Linux can bring you tears if you're also using other external libraries